hariharansr2004/Java-Cheat-Sheet/README.md

 - main: It is the name of the method which is searched by JVM as a starting point for an application with a particular signature only.
 It is the method where the main execution occurs.
 - String args[]: It is the parameter passed to the main method.
-It stores Java command-line arguments and is an array of type java.lang.String class.
+It stores Java command-line arguments.
 Here, the name of the String array is args but it is not fixed and the user can use any name in place of it.

 ### 7.Why does Java not make use of pointers
 - Pointers are quite complicated and unsafe to use by beginner programmers.
 Java focuses on code simplicity, and the usage of pointers can make it challenging.